How to Cook Cottage Pie

-1. If your family say they don't like vegetables, Cottage Pie is an ideal meal for disguising secretly added vegetables - for instance you can add a grated carrot, greens or finely chopped celery to the minced meat, and nobody would notice the difference.
-Just don't tell them what's gone into your Cottage Pie.
+If your family are picky about eating vegetables, cottage pie is an ideal meal for disguising secretly-added vegetables - for instance you can add a grated carrot, greens or finely chopped celery to the minced meat, and nobody would notice the difference.
+Just don't tell them what's gone into your cottage pie.

 Many people like to buy their beef in a whole piece, and then mince it themselves, so that they know what's going into it, whilst others are happy to buy the meat already minced.